skukuck/sundials/doc/cvode/guide/source/Introduction.rst

    description of the user interface for the integration of ODE initial value problems.

--  In :numref:`SUNDIALS.Fortran`, we describe the use of CVODE with Fortran applications.
+-  In :numref:`Fortran`, we describe the use of
+   CVODE with Fortran applications.

 -  :numref:`NVectors` gives a brief overview of the